huixie90/cpp_papers/any_view.md

 We propose providing the strong exception safety guarantee in the following operations: swap, copy-assignment, move-assignment and move-construction.
 This means that if the operation fails, the two `any_view` objects will be in their original states.
 If the underlying view's move constructor (or move-assignment operator) is not `noexcept`, the only way to achieve the strong exception safety guarantee is to avoid calling these operations altogether, which requires `any_view` to hold its underlying object on the heap so it can implement these operations by swapping pointers.
-This means that any implementation of `any_view` will have an empty state, and a "moved-from" `any_view` will be in that state.
+This means that any implementation of `any_view` will have an empty state, and a "moved-from" heap allocated `any_view` will be in that state.
+Therefore, the authors propose to add default constructor to `any_view`, which results in an `any_view` object in such state.
+What's more, we need `operator bool` to test if an `any_view` object is in this state.

 ## ABI Stability